carnager/teiler/README.md

 # teiler - a little screenshot tool written in bash

-teiler uses dmenu (or simpleswitcher-dd) to draw a menu which lets you choose between screenshots or screencasts.
+teiler uses dmenu (or rofi) to draw a menu which lets you choose between screenshots or screencasts.

 screenshots can be delayed and you can also draw areas to capture.